lucav76/Fibry/README.md

 ```

 Please notice that **apply()** is blocking and it is therefore equivalent to **sendMessageReturnWait()**, while sendMessageReturn() returns a CompletableFuture that can allow the code to do other things while waiting.
-An eccessive use of apply() and sendMessageReturnWait() can have negative effects on performance.
+An excessive use of apply() and sendMessageReturnWait() can have negative effects on performance.

 Thread confinement
 ===